geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 ### Raster attribute Table community module

-Developed as part of [GEOS-11175](https://osgeo-org.atlassian.net/browse/GEOS-11175), the Raster Attribute Table community module allows to leverage the GDAL Raster Attribute Table (RAT) providing a way to associate attribute information for individual pixel values within the raster, to create styles as well as to provide a richer GetFeatureInfo output.
+Developed as part of [GEOS-11175](https://osgeo-org.atlassian.net/browse/GEOS-11175), the Raster Attribute Table community module uses the GDAL Raster Attribute Table (RAT) to provide a way to associate attribute information for individual pixel values within the raster, to create styles as well as to provide a richer GetFeatureInfo output.

 ![](/img/posts/2.25/rat-ui.png)